Gurjitgill07/supply-chain-analysis/README.md

-# supply-chain-analysis
+# Supply Chain Delivery Performance Analysis

+## Overview
-Supply chain delivery performance analysis using SQL and Power BI — identifying late delivery patterns across 180K+ orders
+Analysis of 180,000+ supply chain orders to identify delivery performance issues and late delivery patterns.

+## Tools Used
+- SQL (DB Browser for SQLite)
+- Power BI (Interactive Dashboard)

+## Key Findings
+- 54.83% of orders have late delivery risk
+- First Class shipping has the worst late delivery rate at 95.32%
+- Only 17.84% of orders shipped on time
+- Standard Class is the most reliable shipping method at 38% late rate

+## Business Insight
+Despite being the premium option, First Class shipping performed worst for on-time delivery — suggesting a systemic fulfillment issue that would cost the business customer satisfaction and repeat orders.